SantanderMetGroup/website-demo/content/event/2013-assessing-fire-weather-index-using/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []

+# Extra metadata
+#   Not in hugo/wowchemy templates
+conf_type: international
+conf_deadline: None
+contrib_type: poster
+contrib_entities: ['UC', 'NOA']
+contrib_doi: None
+contrib_abstract_url:
+contrib_abstract_urltitle:
 ---

-<p>Forest fires have always been present in the Mediterranean ecosystems, thus they constitute a major ecological<br />
-and socio-economic issue.
-The last few decades though, the number of forest fires has significantly increased, as<br />
-well as their severity and impact on the environment.
-Local fire danger projections are often required when dealing<br />
-with wild fire research.
-In the present study the application of statistical downscaling and spatial interpolation<br />
-methods was performed to the Canadian Fire Weather Index (FWI), in order to assess forest fire risk in Greece.<br />
+Forest fires have always been present in the Mediterranean ecosystems, thus they constitute a major ecological and socio-economic issue.
+The last few decades though, the number of forest fires has significantly increased, as well as their severity and impact on the environment.
+Local fire danger projections are often required when dealing with wild fire research.
+In the present study the application of statistical downscaling and spatial interpolation methods was performed to the Canadian Fire Weather Index (FWI), in order to assess forest fire risk in Greece.
-The FWI is used worldwide (including the Mediterranean basin) to estimate the fire danger in a generalized fuel<br />
-type, based solely on weather observations.
-The meteorological inputs to the FWI System are noon values of<br />
-dry-bulb temperature, air relative humidity, 10m wind speed and precipitation during the previous 24 hours.<br />
+The FWI is used worldwide (including the Mediterranean basin) to estimate the fire danger in a generalized fuel type, based solely on weather observations.
+The meteorological inputs to the FWI System are noon values of dry-bulb temperature, air relative humidity, 10m wind speed and precipitation during the previous 24 hours.
-The statistical downscaling methods are based on a statistical model that takes into account empirical relationships<br />
-between large scale variables (used as predictors) and local scale variables.
-In the framework<br />
-of the current study the statistical downscaling portal developed by the Santander Meteorology Group<br />
-(<a href="https://www.meteo.unican.es/downscaling" title="https://www.meteo.unican.es/downscaling">https://www.meteo.unican.es/downscaling</a>) in the framework of the EU project CLIMRUN (<a href="http://www.climrun.eu" title="www.climrun.eu">www.climrun.eu</a>)<br />
-was used to downscale non standard parameters related to forest fire risk.<br />
+The statistical downscaling methods are based on a statistical model that takes into account empirical relationships between large scale variables (used as predictors) and local scale variables.
+In the framework of the current study the statistical downscaling portal developed by the Santander Meteorology Group (https://www.meteo.unican.es/downscaling) in the framework of the EU project CLIMRUN (www.climrun.eu) was used to downscale non standard parameters related to forest fire risk.
 In this study, two different approaches were adopted.
-Firstly, the analogue downscaling technique was directly<br />
-performed to the FWI index values and secondly the same downscaling technique was performed indirectly through<br />
-the meteorological inputs of the index.
-In both cases, the statistical downscaling portal was used considering the<br />
-ERA-Interim reanalysis as predictands due to the lack of observations at noon.<br />
+Firstly, the analogue downscaling technique was directly performed to the FWI index values and secondly the same downscaling technique was performed indirectly through the meteorological inputs of the index.
+In both cases, the statistical downscaling portal was used considering the ERA-Interim reanalysis as predictands due to the lack of observations at noon.
-Additionally, a three-dimensional (3D) interpolation method of position and elevation, based on Thin Plate Splines<br />
-(TPS) was used, to interpolate the ERA-Interim data used to calculate the index.
-Results from this method were<br />
-compared with the statistical downscaling results obtained from the portal.<br />
+Additionally, a three-dimensional (3D) interpolation method of position and elevation, based on Thin Plate Splines (TPS) was used, to interpolate the ERA-Interim data used to calculate the index.
+Results from this method were compared with the statistical downscaling results obtained from the portal.
-Finally, FWI was computed using weather observations obtained from the Hellenic National Meteorological Service,<br />
-mainly in the south continental part of Greece and a comparison with the previous results was performed.</p>
+Finally, FWI was computed using weather observations obtained from the Hellenic National Meteorological Service, mainly in the south continental part of Greece and a comparison with the previous results was performed.